unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 It makes use of Thomas Roth's excellent SVD-Loader scripts.

-This is my first amateur attempt to decompile an STM32 binary.<BR>
+This is my first, amateur attempt to decompile an STM32 binary.<BR>
 I have tried to include as many comments as possible, to assist my understanding of the code.